qubiit/pdpg/readme.md

 A faster pipeline between Pandas and Postgresql via psycopg.

 ### Why?
 Data engineers and data scientists heavily rely on pandas.
-Loading tons of data to and from a database, i.e., PostgreSQL, is a heavy and time-consuming task.
+Loading tons of data to and from a database like PostgreSQL is a heavy and time-consuming task.

 ### Traditional approach:
 `Postgresql <> psycopg <> ORM <> Pandas`